Where Did I Leave My Glasses? Open-Vocabulary Semantic Exploration in Real-World Semi-Static Environments: Methodology

 \subsubsection{Object-to-Object Association: Removal, Reintroduction, and Transformation}

 In addition to immediate object detection, we must handle objects that disappear from view and may later reappear, potentially at a different location.
-Removal or translation decisions rely on each objects' stationarity~$\mathbb{E}[\gls{pocd_score}_i]$ and the two thresholds $0 \leq \theta_{\mathrm{removal}} < \theta_{\mathrm{translational}} \leq 1$.
+Removal and translation decisions depend on each object's stationarity~$\mathbb{E}[\gls{pocd_score}_i]$, evaluated against the removal and translation thresholds, $0 \leq \theta_{\mathrm{r}} < \theta_{\mathrm{t}} \leq 1$.
 These thresholds balance system responsiveness and robustness to perception noise.

-Objects with $\mathbb{E}[\gls{pocd_score}_i] \leq \theta_{\mathrm{removal}}$ are moved from the active object library~$\gls{obj_lib}_t$ to the missing object library~$\gls{obj_lib}_{\mathrm{missing},t}$, where they are kept for potential future reidentification.
+Objects with $\mathbb{E}[\gls{pocd_score}_i] \leq \theta_{\mathrm{r}}$ are moved from the active object library~$\gls{obj_lib}_t$ to the missing object library~$\gls{obj_lib}_{\mathrm{mis},t}$, where they are kept for potential future reidentification.